claudio966/easyONE/README.md

 At in the left of (:) is the aforementioned user `oneadmin`, and in the right the password access of this user.

+### Post-installation
+After finish all steps aforementioned, and to have access to OpenNebula Dashboard, some additional settings are necessary to assume the application order to use.
+So, let's do it.

+#### Enabling the marketplace
+The first step that can be do it is enable the one MarketPlace, to download several image templates for VMs ready to use.
+Hence, go to `Storage > Marketplaces`.